Meraj-Kazi/Meraj-Kazi/README.md

 Specialized in MERN stack for development. <br>
 Currently using React-NextJS for frontend development & Node-NestJS architecture in the backend. <br>
-*Yeah!
-You got that right, being fullstack dev is nuts!*
+*(Yeah!
+You got that right, being fullstack dev is nuts!)*

+***Currenntly working on fintech project which is used by thousands of customers and handles millions of transaction data.***

 ~